caribou/caribou/misc.md

 disappear.
 To use it, specify a port (44444 by default) and connect using your favorite nrepl client!

+If you just want to connect with `lein`, it is as easy as:

+    lein repl :connect 44444

 ## Search Indexing